witold-swierzy/PGXGraphManager/README.md

 This repository contains source code of a small Java application, which can be used to synchronize published property graphs with tables used in their definitions.
 This application supports synchronization of multiple graphs loaded and published in a single one PGX server instance; every graph is maintained in a separate thread.
 Threads check for existence of three label files in a directory pointed by PGX_LABEL_DIR environment variable:
-* <GraphName>.synclabel - if this file is created, then the next synchronization for the graph maintained in this thread starts
+* <B>GraphName.synclabel</B> - if this file is created, then the next synchronization for the graph maintained in this thread starts
-* <GraphName>.stoplabel - if this file is created, then the thread maintaining the graph with <GraphName> name releases all resources, stops synchronizing the graph and quits.
+* <B>GraphName.stoplabel</B> - if this file is created, then the thread maintaining the graph with <GraphName> name releases all resources, stops synchronizing the graph and quits.
-* pgm.stoplabel - if this file is created, then all threads stop synchronizing their graphs, release all resources and quits.
+* <B>pgm.stoplabel</B> - if this file is created, then all threads stop synchronizing their graphs, release all resources and quits.

 Requirements:
 * JDK18